-Exploring Montevideo should be on every travellers list when visiting either Buenos Aires Argentina or Colonia Uruguay.
+Exploring Montevideo should be on every travelers list, when visiting either Buenos Aires Argentina or Colonia Del Sacramento Uruguay.

-With a weekend to spare you can explore the often overlooked gem that is Montevideo.
-Here’s what you can experience in just 48hrs exploring Montevideo.
+With only a weekend to spare in your itinerary, you can explore the often overlooked gem that is Montevideo.
+Here’s what you can experience in just 48 hours exploring Montevideo.

 For those coming from Buenos Aires as part of a weekend getaway or visa run, there is the Terminal Buquebus in Puerto Madero.
 The Buquebus is a large high speed catamaran that takes a little less than 2 hours to reach Montevideo.

 If like me you can’t be bothered with bureaucracy and paperwork, a trip to Uruguay on the Buquebus is the easiest method to renew your visa for Argentina.

 Return packages are available with onward travel to Colonia by bus for those looking to spend longer in Uruguay and see more before returning to Buenos Aires.

 Currency In Montevideo Uruguay